 The 2015–2016 State Budget appropriated $500 million to California Community College Chancellor's Office (CCCCO) and the California Department of Education to allocate funding for adult education.
 The funds will be provided to eligible consortia for the purpose of implementing regional plans for adult education.
 The intent of the California Adult Education Program (CAEP, formally the Adult Education Block Grant) was to expand and improve the provision of adult education via these consortia.

 The CCCCO and the California Department of Education (CDE) are working in partnership to implement the requirements outlined in the CAEP.
 We will continue to provide guidance and solicit feedback from the field throughout the implementation process.

 There are 71 regional consortia across the state that include members from community colleges, k–12 adult schools, county offices of education and a variety of community partners including, but not limited to local workforce investment boards, libraries, and community based organizations.

-The AEP Office is led by:
+The CAEP Office is led by:

 - Carolyn Zachry, Administrator, Adult Education Office, CDE

-Other members of the Adult Education Block Grant Office include:
+Other members of the CAEP Office include:

 - Neil Kelly

 - Cora Rainey